Polynomials with exponents in compact convex sets and associated weighted extremal functions -- Approximations and regularity: Uniform continuity in Lelong classes

 It is worth noting that other results in \cite{Per:2024} need correcting, as they depend on wrong results from other papers.
-Corollary $1.3$ depends on \cite[Prop.~3.1]{BayHusLevPer:2020}, which is shown to be incorrect in Example \ref{ex:1.2} herein.
+Corollary~$1.3$ depends on \cite[Prop.~3.1]{BayHusLevPer:2020}, which is shown to be incorrect in Example~\ref{ex:3.1}, herein.
 Proposition $2.3$ also depends on \cite[Prop.~3.1]{BayHusLevPer:2020}, as well as depending on Levenberg and Perera \cite[Prop.~2.2]{LevPer:2020}.
-Proposition 2.2 in \cite{LevPer:2020} relies on constructing a strictly plurisubharmonic function in $\mathcal{L}^S_+(\mathbb{C}^n)$.
-This construction is the content of Section $3$ in the paper.
+The proof of Proposition 2.2 in \cite{LevPer:2020} involves constructing a strictly plurisubharmonic function in $\mathcal{L}^S_+(\mathbb{C}^n)$.
 First, it is done under the assumption that $S$ is a convex polytope, that is $S = \operatorname{ch}\{v_1, \dots, v_\ell\} \subset \mathbb{R}^n_+$, where $v_1 = 0$.
 The specific function chosen is